Project type: SCITECH Project

 The research aim of the project is the development of AI methods and tools that enable industry to develop new solutions for automated image-based quality assessment.
 End-to-end learning of features and representations for object classification by deep neural networks can lead to significant performance improvements.
 Several recent mechanisms have been developed for further improving performance and reducing the need for manual annotation work (labelling) including semi-supervised learning strategies and data augmentation.

 Semi-supervised learning combines generative models that are trained without labels (unsupervised learning), application of pre-trained networks (transfer learning) with supervised learning on small sets of labelled data.
-Data augmentation employs both knowledge based transformations, such as translations and rotations and more general learned transformations like parameterised “warps” to increase variability in the training data and increase robustness to natural variation.
+Data augmentation employs both knowledge-based transformations, such as translations and rotations and more general learned transformations like parameterised “warps” to increase variability in the training data and increase robustness to natural variation.

 Researching secure use of sensitive data will benefit society at large.
 CoED-based ML solves the fundamental problem of keeping private input data private while still enabling the use of the most applied analytical tools.
 The CoED privacy-preserving technology reduces the risk of data breaches.
 It allows for secure use of cloud computing, with no single point of failure, and removes the fundamental cloud security problem of missing trust in service providers.